 I've never worked to automate operations for a multinational nightclub company, but if I ever do, I know I'm going to want Appian to help me do it.
 And whatever industry any other company might be in, the truth is, it has the same problems as our multinational nightclub chain.
 Well, not all the same problems.
 Hopefully the bathrooms are in much better shape.
 But we've seen companies struggling with data security challenges in industries like finance, pharmaceuticals, government, energy, and really I could keep going--every industry deals with this--but I'm trying to wrap up this post.

 That's why Appian has happy customers in every conceivable line of work.
 Our low-code platform has answers for the challenges every business struggles with.
-Low-code data security is just one small part of our platform, but this is long enough already so we'll leave the rest for another time.
+Data fabric security is just one small part of our platform, but this is long enough already so we'll leave the rest for another time.

 If you're interested in learning more about how you can accelerate your business with a low-code platform, download our Ultimate Low-Code Buyer's Guide.